broadinstitute/adapt-web/README.md

 ```
 yarn --cwd vue_frontend/ serve
 ```
+Running the Vue server is only necessary if a webpack bundle hasn't been built or if you would like updates to Vue to be applied without rebuilding the bundle.

 ## Directory Structure
 Anything in italics is what you most likely want to edit.